shinilkumars/E-commerce-Food-Delivery-Analytics/README.md

 ## Technologies Used

 **Excel**
-  - Data cleaning, analysis and modeling.
+  - Data cleaning, modeling, and analysis.
   - Pivot table creation ,calculated field creation and visualization with slicers for drill-down insights.
   - Lookup functions for data integration.